Ebuube/alx-higher_level_programming/0x06-python-classes/README.md

 [6-square.py](./6-square.py): Contains a class that represents a Square object with private intance attributes size and position.
-It has optionali instantiation and the public instance methods area and my\_print
+It has optional instantiation and the public instance methods area and my\_print

 [100-singly_linked_list.py](./100-singly_linked_list): Contains the defintion of the class Node and class SinglyLinkedList which represents a singly liked list abstract data type

+[101-square.py](./101-square.py): Contains a class that represents a Square object with private instace attributes size and position.
+It has optional instantiation and the public instance methods area and my\_print.
+It equaly as a __str__ method for string representation of the class Square